 Cedar Creek Falls, locally known as the Devil’s Punch Bowl, is a beautiful cascade that falls into a deep pool where you can swim.
 It’s accessible by San Diego River Gorge trailhead or Saddleback Trailhead, which are each 6 miles roundtrip.

 👉 Local Tip: After the long hike head to the tiny town of Mount Laguna for a bite to eat at the Pine House Cafe.

 Temecula is the home of Southern California’s very own wine country.
+There are so many fun things to do in Temecula.
 You can easily spend a day in Temecula wine tasting, golfing, or relaxing in a spa.

 I’m personally a huge fan of Old Town Temecula, which celebrates the old western roots of the town and features shops selling local artisanal wares, restaurants, and local breweries.
 If you’re looking for a laid back day trip from San Diego, Temecula is calling your name!